Program Outcomes & Objectives

 - Alumni of the program will be productive citizens with high professional and ethical standards.

-The above program educational objectives are accomplished by a rigorous curriculum that emphasizes fundamentals in basic sciences, mathematics and the humanities and integrates classroom and laboratory experiences in the fundamental disciplines of Aerospace Engineering.
+The above program educational objectives are accomplished by a rigorous curriculum that emphasizes fundamentals in basic sciences, mathematics and the humanities, and integrates classroom and laboratory experiences.
 More specifically, our curricular goals are to:

 - Educate students in the methodology and tools of design and the synthesis of fundamental aerospace disciplines necessary to carry out the design of an aerospace vehicle or system;